cloudnationblog/blog/_posts/2022-04-23-wireguard.md

    EOF
    ```

    - `PostUp` and `PostDown` define the commands that are run when WireGuard comes up or goes down.
 This can also be set to the path of a script on the filesystem.
 Here, since we want to send internet traffic from our mobile device to the internet through the WireGuard server, we will need to NAT outgoing traffic to the instance's primary ethernet adapter, as otherwise traffic will go with the WireGuard IP as source, which the upstream AWS network does not recognize.
 So this configuration will automatically add the NAT rules when the interface comes up, and delete the iptables NAT rule when it goes down.
    - `ListenPort` is the port we want the WireGuard process to listen on.
    - In the `[Peer]` section, `Endpoint` sets the public address of the remote WireGuard node.
 For a dial-up VPN client setup, where a server has dynamic clients connecting to it, as in this guide, this setting needs to exist in the client configuration only.
 If the server needs to form a static tunnel to another peer, it will make sense to use the `Endpoint` configuration then.
    - The `AllowedIPs` means the routes we want to add for this peer.
 Configuring this as `0.0.0.0/0` means that all traffic will be sent through this peer, effectively, adding a default route.
 For the central WireGuard node(the Server), this should be the Client's WG IP, and for our clients, this should either be `0.0.0.0/0` or a `LAN subnet` that should be routed using WireGuard.

-    > When the `AllowedIPs` is set to something other than `0.0.0.0/0` on the client, it is called split tunneling.
+   When the `AllowedIPs` is set to something other than `0.0.0.0/0` on the client, it is called split tunneling.
 Essentially because we are only sending traffic for certain subnets through the WireGuard tunnel.
 When all traffic is routed through the WireGuard tunnel it is referred to as a full tunnel.
+   {: .notice--info}

 4. The above step has now created the WireGuard configuration file.
 To start the WireGuard interface, it can either be done directly from the command line using the `wg-quick` utility, however such a setup will require manual VPN startup on the server every time it reboots.
 A better option is to run WireGuard as a `systemd` service.
 WireGuard package puts in place the systemd file automatically, so that's left on the server is to start the WireGuard service and also make it auto-start on boot.

    ```shell
    systemctl enable wg-quick@wg0
    systemctl start wg-quick@wg0
    ```

 5. To check the Wireguard connection details, run: `wg show`

 ### Configure WireGuard Client